 Trips and Opportunities

 Throughout the year, the children get the opportunity to experience some wonderful trips and events at school.

 In the Spring or Summer term, children get the opportunity to take part in a two night residential at Beaumanor Hall.
-During their stay, children take part in several adventurous activities including canoeing, abseiling and orienteering.
+During their stay, children take part in several adventurous activities including including canoeing, climbing, archery and orienteering.
 It truly is a highlight of Year 4 for many of the children.

 We also celebrate diversity by visiting places of workshop including a local Mosque and Church.

 It is not only out of the classroom where the children get to experience lots of fun learning opportunities.
 In Year 4, the opportunities for learning are endless and include:

 Adapting a recipe to make their own biscuits in DT

 Teaching the rest of the school about Easter with our special assembly

 Taking part in a performing arts programme with New College